Vonakala/Appointment-App-Service-Request-/README.md

 # Service Request / Appointment Booking App

 A web application for **Lure Mobile Mechanics** that allows clients to request vehicle repair or service appointments, while administrators can assign mechanics and send notifications.
-Mechanic only view and receives requests and notications about their assigned requests.
+Mechanic only view and receives requests and notifications about their assigned requests.

 This project is built with **Flask**, **Firebase Realtime Database**, and **Google Maps API**.